mrblack360/PSAIMS/Designs/Interface_Design/interface-design.md

 - An interface for login which is performed by Teachers of subjects, Academic master and the headmaster
 - An interface for registering students which is performed by the teacher of the respective subject
-- An interface for registering teachers which is performed by the headmaster
+- An interface for registering teachers which is performed by the academic master
 - An interface for uploading results of students
 - An interface for registering new subjects or updating information of current subjects
-- An interface for veiwing quick information about a student
+- An interface for viewing quick information about a student